CloudLabsAI-Azure/Know-Before-You-Go/AIW-KBYG/RDP-over-HTTP-Workaround.md

 ->Turn on cookies: Next to "Blocked," turn on the switch.
 ->Turn off cookies: Turn off Allow sites to save and read cookie data.

-#### If you are using Firefox brwoser, then please follow the below steps:
+#### If you are using Firefox browser, then please follow the below steps:

 In the Menu bar at the top of the screen, click Firefox and select Preferences.